volatiletech/authboss/README.md

 # Middlewares

-The only middleware that's truly required is the LoadClientStateMiddleware, and that's because it enables session and cookie handling for Authboss.
+The only middleware that's truly required is the `LoadClientStateMiddleware`, and that's because it enables session and cookie handling for Authboss.
 Without that, it's not a very useful piece of software.